 She grew up in Sri Lanka and lived in India, Thailand, Canada and Australia before settling in the United States.
 Her short fiction has been broadcast on BBC Radio 4, and her essays and short stories have appeared in The Kenyon Review, The Massachusetts Review, Notre Dame Review, The Summerset Review, Quiddity, Michigan Quarterly Review, Stand, The American Literary Review, The Examined Life, and many other venues.
 She won the Commonwealth Short Story Competition in 2004 and the Iowa Short Fiction Award in 2018.
-She has a Ph.D. in psychology from the University of Chicago, and has also written reference books and psychology articles.
-She teaches at New York University.
+She lives in New Jersey with her family.